badaix/snapdroid/README.md

 ![Snapcast for Android](https://raw.githubusercontent.com/badaix/snapcast/master/doc/snapcast_android_scaled.png)

-You can find the current APK for your device on the [releases-page](https://github.com/badaix/snapdroid/releases/latest).
+You can find the current APK for your device on the [releases-page](https://github.com/badaix/snapdroid/releases/latest) and on [Google Play](https://play.google.com/store/apps/details?id=de.badaix.snapcast).